sowasred/portfolio-2-gatsby/src/blogs/post-6.md

 ### Bundlers

-Bundlers take individual JavaScript and CSS modules (sometimes hundreds of them) and combine them into a few files that are more optimised for browsers.
+Bundlers take individual JavaScript and CSS modules (sometimes hundreds of them) and combine them into a few more optimized files for browsers.
 Webpack and Browserify are two bundlers that are often used in React apps.

 ### Package Managers